NHS waiting list falls as Streeting says health service ‘on road to recovery’

 Tim Gardner, assistant director of policy at the Health Foundation, said the waiting list figures “present a challenging outlook for the NHS, particularly as it heads into what NHS leaders have warned is likely to be one of the toughest winters the health service has faced”.

-He added: “Urgent and emergency care continues to face considerable pressure, with over 54,000 patients waiting over 12 hours in emergency departments for a bed in October, nearly 10% more than the same month last year.
+He added that “restoring the 18-week standard by the end of this parliament remains a tall order”.

-“While figures for September show a slight decrease in the elective waiting list to 7.39 million, and a welcome reduction in waiting times, restoring the 18-week standard by the end of this parliament remains a tall order.”
+However, Mr Streeting told PA: “There were loads of people saying you’ll never be able to do that.
+And yet, since we’ve come into office, we’ve turned the tide.
+We got waiting lists falling for the first time in 15 years.

-He said an “urgent resolution” to the doctors’ strike is also vital.
+“They’re down by almost a quarter of a million and even some of our critics are conceding that on current trajectories, we can hit that target.

 Both of the main measures of cancer treatment slipped further behind target in September.